-For 8110 Siliceous screes a high cover of grasses or dwarf shrubs would indicate that the scree is becoming less exposed and succeeding to another habitat.
+For 8110 Siliceous screes and 8120 Calcareous screes, a high cover of grasses or dwarf shrubs would indicate that the scree is becoming less exposed and succeeding to another habitat.
 The target is for the total cover of grass species and dwarf shrubs to be less than 20%.
+Blue moor-grass (Sesleria caerulea) is excluded from the assessment for 8120 Calcareous screes.

-Soft rush
+Soft rush and common reed

 High cover of soft rush (Juncus effusus) in 4010 Wet heaths or 4030 Dry heaths would suggest undesirable hydrological conditions.
 Note, however, that poor flushes dominated by soft rush often naturally occur in mosaic with these habitats.
 Discrete areas of this separate habitat should not be considered here.
 The target is for the cover of soft rush to be less than 10%.
+For 7230 Alkaline fens, the cover of both soft rush and common reed (Phragmites australis) should collectively be less than 10%.